COVID-19 vaccination in Bulgaria: Political aspects and protests

 The 47th National Assembly began its sessions without a green certificate requirement for the deputies, but on his election as new Prime Minister in December 2021 Kiril Petkov introduced such a measure for the Council of Ministers, which entered into force in February 2022.

 On 7 January 2022, the deputies took the decision that access to the National Parliament will be conditional upon the possession of a green certificate, starting from 24 January.
 The members of ITN and Vazrazhdane did not participate in the vote.
 Due to the lack of a specified punitive mechanism for non-compliance with this requirement, there has been no enforcement by the National Security Service, with a number of deputies continuing to attend sessions without such a document.

 A small protest against the vaccinations took place on 17 March 2021, in front of the Ministry of Health, while a similar demonstration occurred on 29 May 2021, in front of a vaccination began at Yuzhen Park.
 Small-scale protests against mandatory vaccinations and pandemic control measures continued to occur in August and September.
 Such protests increased in intensity after green certificates were mandated for indoor public places in October 2021.
-On 12 January 2022, Vazrazhdane held a large demonstration against the green certificates that took place in the vicinity in the National Parliament, during which sympathizers of the party attempted to break through the police lines and enter the building.
+On 12 January 2022, Vazrazhdane held a large demonstration against the green certificates that took place in the vicinity of the National Parliament, during which sympathizers of the party attempted to break through the police lines and enter the building.
 On 23 February 2022, the party organized a similar protest while also expressing approval that on 21 February the government had vowed to gradually phase out the vaccine pass.